Our Work

 Introducing 21 Research Center.

-21 Research Center is a Budapest-based think tank specializing in social research, public opinion polls, political analysis and consultancy.
+21 Research Center is an independent Budapest-based think tank specializing in social research, public opinion polls, political analysis and consultancy.

 The Center is dedicated to advancing the political insight, openness and democratic culture of Hungarian society.
 Our Research Center is fully committed to Hungary’s Euro-Atlantic orientation, environmental protection, and the general values of a merit-based, inclusive and participatory democracy.
 The Center aims to co-operate with political and economic actors that share the same set of goals.
 Our mission rests on the pillars of professionalism and our main purpose is to create analyses and policy papers which are: